Date: February 2013

 A. Volunteers may be reimbursed for training and local travel expenses, such as bus and train fare, gasoline, and parking fees, while traveling to and from the work site.
 The distance for which volunteers are reimbursed for such travel expenses should be limited to the local commuting area.
 However, reimbursement of travel expenses to and from the work site should not be routinely approved.

 B. Reimbursement is not meant to function as a salary but rather to offset the volunteer's personal cost of volunteering.
 Under no circumstances may a volunteer receive a stipend in exchange for volunteer service.
 Stipends are regarded as income and must be reported as such for tax purposes.

 C. Unless otherwise specified, reimbursement claims should be submitted on existing Government forms and handled in accordance with the established procedures that apply to USGS employees.
 Refer to SM 335.4, Employee Claims for Reimbursement of Official Business Expenditures, for further guidance on reimbursement.
 The supervisor should specify the frequency with which the volunteer may submit claims for reimbursement (e.g., once every 14 days).
-The Internal Revenue Service has a Web site that provides information on the mileage rate that can be used by volunteers for local travel reimbursement and should be viewed prior to submitting a claim for reimbursement.
+The Internal Revenue Service provides information on the mileage rate that can be used by volunteers for local travel reimbursement and should be viewed prior to submitting a claim for reimbursement.

 D. Any documents or forms submitted to claim reimbursement of incidental expenses for volunteers must clearly note "volunteer" after the name.